By Mike Fedel

 Thinking of these as cultural differences lets you feel less offended.
 The behaviors aren’t directed at you.
 It’s not that he doesn’t love you or doesn’t care.
 He grew up in a different world, with a different frame of reference.

-You’ve heard it a million times but what does it mean?
+You’ve heard it a million times, but what does it mean?
 And, does it work?
 There are good books, podcasts, and videos about setting boundaries.
-Instead of talking about it, I’ll share some of our members stories.
-Let’s look at boundaries they set and the impact it had:
+Instead of talking about it, I’ll share some of our members’ stories.

 - Kaye’s husband had problems with his headset.
 It made it hard for her to understand him when he called.
 Finally, she told him that instead of repeating that she couldn’t hear him, she would hang up.
 He should call from another phone or text instead.
 It worked.
 He took care of the problem.
 No fighting or threats.
 A firm boundary.